Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Op 12

-Austin Mini automatic gearbox selector pushed back
+Austin Mini automatic gearbox valve operating rod pushed back

 Op 13